*Warning: spoilers ahead for Ozark season three*

 Julia Garner, who plays a member of a local crime family, Ruth Langmore, beat out the likes of Meryl Streep and Thandie Newton at the Emmys 2020 ceremony, winning the Emmy Award for Outstanding Supporting Actress in a Drama Series at the virtual ceremony in September – meaning that with a new season in the works, we might expect the foul-mouthed criminal to steal even more scenes in the show’s final instalment.

-After filming delays due to the coronavirus pandemic, it has been suggested by Ozark series star, producer, and director, Jason Bateman, that production on season four would commence in November (via IndieWire).
+After filming delays due to the coronavirus pandemic, it was revealed by Ozark series star, producer, and director, Jason Bateman, that production on season four would commence in November (via IndieWire).
 That means that the series will theoretically air in the latter half of 2021, given that past seasons have taken five to six months to film.

 However, Sofia Hubitz (who plays Charlotte Byrde) has since posted an Ozark titles still on Instagram in August 2020, captioned, “Coming soon…”.
 Perhaps fans won’t have to wait too long for filming to start.

-Over the past three seasons, we’ve seen the couple take on risky clients whilst roping various relatives into their criminal activities, which as a result, led to a few shock deaths during the last series.
+Over the past three seasons, we’ve seen the couple take on risky clients whilst roping various relatives into their criminal activities, which as a result, led to a few shock deaths during the last run of episodes.

 With the Byrdes having finally won over cartel leader Omar Navarro, will the couple be facing fewer enemies whilst pursuing their illicit business in season four?
 Or will they take a deal with the FBI before their luck finally runs out?